kelbert2/JavaNuggets/JavaScript.md

  * @param type: event type, a string like "click" or our own like "my-event"
  * options: the object with two optional properties, by default both are false:
  *   bubbles: true/false – if true, then the event bubbles.
  *   cancelable: true/false – if true, then the “default action” may be prevented.
-Later we’ll see what it means for custom events.
  */

 let event = new Event(type[, options]);